rvye/coop-pause/README.md

 # How to Use

+make sure u have console enabled

-type "p" in chat to pause (case sensitive) type "u" in chat to unpause (case sensitive)
+open console, type "coop_pause 1" to pause or type "coop_pause 0" to unpause